openedx/edx-documentation/en_us/shared/exercises_tools/peer_instruction_tool.rst

 If the question or an answer choice in an assignment includes an image, you :ref:`upload the image file<Upload a File>` on the **Files & Uploads** page.
-The **Studio URL** for the image can then be added to the question or answer choice in the Peer Instruction component.
+The **Studio URL** for the image can then be added to the question or answer choice in the peer instruction component.

 ============================================
 Add a Peer Instruction Component
 ============================================

-After you :ref:`enable the Peer Instruction tool <Enable the Peer Instruction Tool>` for your course, you can add the component for a Peer Instruction assignment.
+After you :ref:`enable the peer instruction tool <Enable the Peer Instruction Tool>` for your course, you can add the component for a peer instruction assignment.

 #.
 On the **Course Outline** page, locate the subsection where you want to add